vascolp/RemoteBlaBla/README.md

 # Remote Bla Bla

+##
+## RemoteBlaBla has evolved to [RemoteBlaBla 2](https://sites.google.com/view/remoteblabla/home).
+This page refers to RemoteBlaBla 1, which is not being developed anymore
+##

 Remote Bla Bla is a Pybricks (https://pybricks.com) program for a LEGO __PoweredUp TechnicHub__ and a LEGO __PoweredUp Remote Control__ where you first define how each device answers to remote control button actions